Unternavigation

 Hospitals in the Institutional Landscape of the 19th Century

-Hospitals continued to serve as welfare facilities for the old and needy, the ill and the mentally or physically disabled, until well into the 19th century.
+Hospitals continued to serve as welfare facilities for the old and needy, the ill and people with mental or physical disabilities, until well into the 19th century.
 The number of care homes and asylums grew significantly during the 19th century.
 Shaped by middle-class debates about reform, increasingly specialised institutions were established for individual groups of people in need.
 Specialised asylums met the need for nursing and care of the afflicted, along with the felt need to control public order.

 Throughout this development, hospitals continued to be responsible for patients in need of shorter or longer-term care.
 Clinics run by universities were established alongside public hospitals; they mainly served to train medical students.
 In these clinics, patient treatment was explicitly the responsibility of doctors, and the diagnoses made and the therapies tested here set new standards for hospitals as a whole.
 The clinics became specialised infirmaries, introduced the idea of having permanent physicians, and improved diagnoses as well as nursing and treatment methods.
 This allowed specialized disciplines such as surgery to made considerable progress.
 Spatial differentiation in the hospitals progressed, and departments were subdivided into functional wards.
 Beginning in the 1830s, hospitals were also set up in rural areas to satisfy the growing local demand for medical services; the cantons thereby became involved in the hospital sector for the first time.